-Lora Aroyo is an Associate Professor at the Web & Media group, Department of Computer Science, VU University Amsterdam, The Netherlands.
+Lora Aroyo is a Full Professor at the Web & Media group, Department of Computer Science, VU University Amsterdam, The Netherlands.
 Within the framework of the Network Institute she is involved in several research projects focussing on semantic search, recommendation systems and event-driven access to multimedia collections online.
 Typical application domains of digital humanities, cultural heritage, interactive TV :

 - DIVE: Event-centric Exploration of Linked Heritage

 - CLARIAH: Common Lab Research Infrastructure for the Arts and Humanities

 - VISTA-TV: Combining LOD and behavioral information for TV analyses